janwilmans/guidelines/README.md

 - Strive for consistency.
 Prefer simple rules like: 'all type names start with a capital letter' or all type names are 'snake_cased'.
 - Remember that almost all style choices will find resistance with _someone_.
 - Ultimately it is more important to have **one consistent style**, because that is what enhances **readability**, rather then **which style** is chosen.
 - Consider using nouns for class names and verbs for function names.
-Try to avoid abbreviations in names; they might make sense to you, but probably future readers (including yourself) might not understand or remember them.
+Try to avoid abbreviations in names; they might make sense to you, but  future readers (including yourself) might not understand or remember them.

 ## Scope